justinjiajia/personalwiki/nn.md

 ## 3. Launching a Fully-Distributed Cluster

 To launch a fully-distributed cluster with more than one EC2 instance, we can click on Launch to clone the AMI.
 We will go through the same steps as when we created the one for Hadoop installation and configuration.
-During this process, remember to select the existing security groups and the key pair.
+During this process, remember to select the existing security group and key pair.

+- c5.xlarge

+- Configure the security group to allow inbound **SSH** from **Anywhere** and **All TCP** from all instances in the same security group (the source of this rule will be the id of the same security group).

 We can launch as many instances as we want.

-Configure the security group to allow inbound **SSH** from **Anywhere** and **All TCP** from all instances in the same security group (the source of this rule will be the id of the same security group).

 ### 3.1 Configuring SSH Connections among EC2 Instances